solita/solita.github.com/_posts/2017-04-07-making-software-testing-easier-with-clojure.md

 (use-fixtures :once test-fixture)
 ```

  Now everything is ready.
 When we begin writing tests, the test is system ready and the custom value is retrieved for us from the test database before the tests are run.
-As you see, fixtures make it easy to setup the testable system and the components we are about to tests.
+As you see, fixtures make it easy to setup the testable system and the components we are about to test.
 The common components needed in all tests are defined once and custom functionality can be added afterwards.

 ## 2. Faking things for testing purposes